OpenMS/pyopenms-docs/docs/source/feature_detection.rst

 :py:class:`~.FeatureFinderAlgorithmMetaboIdent` performs :term:`MS1`-based **targeted feature extraction** based on user provided compounds, which are specified in an assay library (a tab-separated text file).
 Detected :term:`features` are stored in a :py:class:`~.FeatureMap` which can be stored in a :py:class:`~.FeatureXMLFile`.
-This tool is useful for the targeted extraction of :term:`features` for a well-defined set of compounds with known sum formulas and :term:`retention times<retention time>`.
+This tool is useful for the targeted extraction of :term:`features` for a well-defined set of compounds with known sum formulas and retention times.
 For more information on the format of the assay library and available parameters visit the `FeatureFinderMetaboIdent documentation
 <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/UTILS_FeatureFinderMetaboIdent.html>`_.